syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 >Note: You should set the `AllowFiltering` property to `true` for searching the content externally.

-### Search specific columns
+### Search Specific Columns

 By default, the Gantt Chart component searches all the columns.
-You can search specific columns by defining the specific columns' field names in the `SearchSettings.Fields` property.
+You can search specific columns by defining the specific columns' field names in the `GanttSearchSettings.Fields` property.

 ```csharp
 @using Syncfusion.Blazor.Gantt